LazyLas3r/FireAndSound/README.md

-# FireAndSound
+#Story Portal Stage

+Code written for the Story Portal stage.
+Which was a 2022 LoveBurn art project.
-Code used in LoveBurn art project to time and sequence several propane flame poffers with stage events and add correctly timed sound effects
+This was written to time and sequence several propane flame poffers with stage events and trigger timed sound effects on a seperate board.